nirmeshk/DataAnalytics/data-resources/bitcoin.md

-## BitCoin Data, and other resources
+## Bitcoin Data, and other resources

 ###Overview
 Bitcoin [(bitcoin.org)](https://bitcoin.org/en/) is a digital, cryptographically secure currency.
 Bitcoin allows users to securely and anonymously retain and transfer value in a decentralized P2P network, and is one of the largest open microeconomic transaction network datasets available.